vanshu25/QA/README.md

    > from cdqa.utils.download import download_model <br>
    > download_model(model='bert-squad_1.1', dir='./models')

 ### Templates

 * Create a folder named "templates" and here we are gonna add our html files for the app.
-I have added two files here - home.html and after.html
+I have added three files here - home.html, success.html, and after.html

 ### qa.py